trufflesprouts/trufflesprouts.github.io/about.md

 "
 ---

-I am a self-taught programmer.
-I love all things computer science, math, physics, cosmology, and art.
-That’s a lot, I know.
+I am a self-taught programmer and I love making things for the web.
+I currently work with Lime developing a new publishing platform, I do lots of things including full stack development, testing, and UI/UX design.

-Right now I work as a full-stack Javascript developer.
-I enjoy working on tough problems, that’s why I’m focusing on machine learning and AI in general.
+On the side, I enjoy working on tough problems, that’s why I’m focusing on machine learning and AI.
 I hate most dev tools and consider them to be a necessary evil.

 You can contact me on the [twitters], email me at [milkyabdullah@gmail.com], check out [my CV], buy me a gift from [Amazon] or find me trufflesprouts on GitHub. thank you for reading, pls like & subscribe!